 Review Category Requirement and Audit Standard Requirement: The EDE Entity must conduct identity proofing (ID proofing) for Consumers entering Consumer Identity Proofing the EDE pathway for enrollments through both Consumer and in-person Agent and Broker pathways.
-61 The EDE Entity must conduct ID proofing prior to submitting a Consumer's application Implementation to the Exchange.
-If an EDE Entity is unable to complete ID proofing of the Consumer, the EDE Entity may either direct the Consumer to the classic DE (i.e., double-redirect) pathway or direct the Consumer to the Exchange (HealthCare.gov or the Exchange Call Center at 1-800-318-2596 [TTY: 1-855-889-4325]).
+61 In the Consumer pathway, the EDE Entity must conduct ID proofing prior to calling the Implementation Person Search API62.
+If an EDE Entity is unable to complete ID proofing of the Consumer, the EDE Entity may either direct the Consumer to the classic DE (i.e., double-redirect) pathway, an Agent/Broker, or to the Exchange (HealthCare.gov or the Exchange Call Center at 1-800-318-2596 [TTY: 1-855-889-4325]).
+If an Agent or Broker is assisting the Consumer through the inperson Agent and Broker pathway, the EDE Entity must conduct ID proofing prior to submitting the application.
 Remote ID Proofing/Fraud Solutions Archive Reporting Services (RIDP/FARS) or Third-Party ID Proofing Service: CMS will make the Exchange RIDP and FARS services available for the EDE Entity to use when remote ID proofing consumers for the Consumer pathway (i.e., when a consumer is interacting directly with the EDE environment without the assistance of an individual agent or broker).
 If an EDE Entity uses the Exchange RIDP service, it must use the RIDP service only after confirming the Consumer is seeking coverage in a state supported by the Exchange/Federal Platform, and only after confirming the consumer is eligible for the EDE Entity's chosen phase.
 However, CMS does not require that EDE Entities use the Exchange RIDP and FARS services, specifically, to complete ID proofing.
 An EDE Entity may instead opt to use a third-party ID proofing service for ID proofing in the consumer pathway.
 If an EDE Entity uses a third-party identity proofing service, the service must be Federal Identity, Credential, and Access Management (FICAM) Trust Framework Solutions (TFS)-approved, and the EDE Entity must be able to produce documentary evidence that each Applicant has been successfully ID proofed.
 Documentation related to a third-party service could be requested in an audit or investigation by CMS (or its designee), pursuant to the EDE Business Agreement.
 Applicants do not need to be ID proofed on subsequent interactions with the EDE Entity if the Applicant creates an account (i.e., username and password) on the EDE Entity's website, and the EDE Entity tracks that ID proofing has occurred when the Applicant's account was created.
 Manual ID Proofing in the In-Person Agent and Broker Pathway: EDE Entities may also offer a manual ID proofing process.
 Consumers being ID proofed in the in-person Agent and Broker pathway (i.e., when an Agent or Broker is working with a consumer and conducting ID proofing in-person, rather than remotely) must be ID proofed following the guidelines outlined in the document "Acceptable Documentation for Identity Proofing" available on CMS zONE (https://zone.cms.gov/document/api-information).